GravityKit/GravityExport-Lite/readme.txt

 = I don't have enough... eh...
 Memory! =
 Yes, this can happen.
 And to be frank (actually, I'm not, I'm Doeke), this isn't something that can be fixed.
-As a default, Wordpress allocates 40 MB of memory.
+As a default, WordPress allocates 40 MB of memory.
 Because the plugin starts the rendering pretty early, it has most of it available.
 But every cell to be rendered (even if it's empty) takes up about 1KB of memory.
 This means that you have (roughly) `40 MB * 1024 KB = 40.960 Cells`.
 I say roughly, because we also use some memory for calculations and retrieving the data.
 If you're around this cell-count, and the renderer fails; try to upgrade the `WP_MEMORY_LIMIT`.
 Checkout [Woocommerce's Docs](https://docs.woocommerce.com/document/increasing-the-wordpress-memory-limit/) for some tips.